ratatatatat/MardownFileTest/IFTTT_tutorial.md

 ### What is IFTTT

-[IFTTT](https://en.wikipedia.org/wiki/IFTTT) stands for "if this, then that", which is a web service that allows users to create some methods, which are called "recipes", that can set up user's own conditional statement (e.g. if I receive a new email on my gmail account, then forward it to another account).
+[IFTTT](https://en.wikipedia.org/wiki/IFTTT) stands for "if this, then that", which is a web service that allows users to create custom tasks, which are called "recipes", that can set up user's own conditional statement (e.g. if I receive a new email on my gmail account, then forward it to another account).
 The conditional statement could be as simple as if a button is pressed, or as complex as you want.
-There is a "do" app in APPstore or Google Play store, which makes users able to trigger a event by pressing a button.
-Ff you are interested in this project, I strongly recommend you to download it on your phone after you have viewed Theory && Introduction part.
+There is also "do" app in APPstore or Google Play store, ,which allows the recipe to be triggered by pressing a button on the app.
+We will be taking this approach in the rest of the tutorial.
+In the next section, I will explain what will be going on behind the scenes in our tutorial.

 ![IFTTT](http://marketingland.com/wp-content/ml-loads/2012/09/ifttt-logo.jpg)